General Information

 Tax-liable facilities can work with project developers or third-party service provider to either source eligible ICCs from existing projects or develop new ones.

-Companies that wish to develop their own ICC projects may refer to information the processes and participation criteria to ensure that the ICCs generated from their projects will be accepted under the carbon tax.
+Companies that wish to develop their own ICC projects may refer to information the processes under each Implementation Agreement and participation criteria to ensure that the ICCs generated from their projects will be accepted under the carbon tax.

-2. Can carbon tax-liable companies purchase carbon credits from other countries other than those countries that Singapore have signed Implementation Agreements with?
+4. Can carbon tax-liable companies purchase carbon credits from countries other than those countries that Singapore have signed Implementation Agreements with?

 No. To comply with Article 6.2 of the Paris Agreement, carbon credits from projects hosted in countries without an implementation agreement are not allowed to be used to offset carbon-tax liability under Singapore’s ICC Framework.

-Singapore has signed Implementation Agreements (IAs) with Bhutan, Chile, Ghana, Papua New Guinea, Peru, Rwanda and Paraguay on Article 6 carbon credits cooperation.
-We are actively working with our counterparts to operationalise these partnerships.
+Singapore has signed legally binding Implementation Agreements (IAs) with eight countries – Papua New Guinea, Ghana, Bhutan, Peru, Chile, Rwanda, Paraguay and Thailand.
+We are actively working with our counterparts to further our collaboration and operationalise these partnerships and to generate eligible ICCs from projects authorised under these IAs.

 Have other questions?
 Please send them to climate_cooperation@pmo.gov.sg.